hannesdelbeke/brain/books/thomas j frank notes - hyperfocus.md

     - Example
         - “Why is 8,549,176,320 one of the most unique 10-digit numbers in the world?”
             - _Funnily enough, my hubris got the best of me on this.
 As I read this sentence, I immediately realized that the number contained each digit from 0-9, and figured that was the answer.
 That is only partly true, and I moved on too quickly before I could ponder the real answer…_
         - Stuck on the problem, you go do other things.
-Then, when alphabetizing your bookshelf (a mostly mindless task that leaves attentional space open), you put _The 80/20 Principle_ on the shelf, alphabetizing it by the word “Eight” (skipping “The”).
+Then, when alphabetizing your bookshelf (a mostly mindless task that leaves attentional space open), you put  The [[Pareto Principle|80/20 Principle]] on the shelf, alphabetizing it by the word “Eight” (skipping “The”).
 Then it hits you – the digits are arranged alphabetically.
 Dots provided by an unrelated task became the insight trigger.
     - Famous thinkers, external cues, and insights
         - Archimedes’ overflowing bath gave him the insight for calculating the volume of irregular objects
         - Newton saw a falling apple, which helped him develop his theory of gravity